rkuma183/wilsonmar.github.io/_posts/2016-05-15-azure-cloud-powershell.md

 Multiple services can be deployed at the same time (asychronously), as a group, along with their dependencies by using a <strong>group template</strong> that defines <strong>desired end state</strong> of application components.

+The Local Configuration Manager (LCM)  introduced in Windows PowerShell 5.0 is the engine of DSC = Desired State Configuration.

 Differences in each stage of the application lifecycle can be specified.